Shirakumo/libmonitors/README.md

 Use cmake to build.
 You will need a compiler that supports C99, Clang being the preferred choice.

 ### Linux
-You'll need X11 and Xrandr to build against, and cmake, GNU make, and clang to build with.
+You'll need X11 and Xrandr to build against, and cmake and GNU make to build with.

 From the project root directory, run:

     mkdir build
     cd build
-    CC=clang cmake ..
+    cmake ..
     make

 To test if it's working, run the `monitors_test` program.